karavvitan/Sincrediple/README.md

       degung: [0, 3.863, 4.98, 7.02, 10.883]
     };
 ```

 in `script` element.
-(Sorry if I misrepresent them, the resources of world music scales in internet are very limited.)
+(Sorry if I misrepresent them, the resources of authentic non-Western scales in internet are very limited.
+And I just want to show that you can use microtonal scales.)

-4. **Automatic coloring and decimal 12ET/ratio notation labeling**
+4. **Automatic coloring and decimal 12-ET/ratio notation labeling**

 Tones are colored automatically based on their values.

 6. **Adjustable rows height**

 Need more space for X/volume controll?
 Just edit the value of `height:` in `.octave-row {}` in `<style>`**,** and `rowHeight =` in `<script>`.

 > [!NOTE] Important!
 > Ensure that the values of both are the same or the visual and the actual pad won't be aligned.

 6. **Customizable audio generator**

-Unfortunately I find it difficult to explain, so just figure out yourself.
+Unfortunately I'm too lazy to explain, so just figure out yourself.

 ## Notes

 1. Sometimes the visual and the actual pad aren't aligned, try to refresh the page if this happens.
+2. Alternatively, you can declare `ET` variable, and replace all `12` in the code with `ET`, then assign with integer any ET system to `ET` variable.